-Leading administrative reform under premise of digitization, METI Journal in the Japan Times, 11 January 2019, https://meti-journal.japantimes.co.jp/2019-01-11/ Bureaucrats reveal that most official emails are not kept properly, The Mainichi, 15 January 2018, https://mainichi.jp/english/articles/20180115/p2a/00m/0na/017000c Netherlands Digital technologies are not abundantly used in Dutch interministerial coordination.
+Although it may safely be assumed that well-known digital technologies like WhatsApp and Signal are used in Dutch interministerial coordination, digitalization designed specifically for interministerial coordination appears absent or is unknown.
 Like in ICT use across government in general, different departments use different systems whose interoperability is low or absent.
 Although the Legis project aspires to a more integrated ICT approach in the Dutch legislative system, results have been poor.
 For example, it is impossible as a non-insider to trace progress in legislative work on a particular bill, let alone to have an overview of all bills in preparation.
 Digitalization in legislation and interministerial coordination in the Netherlands clearly lags behind that in the United Kingdom or Finland.

 In 2019, two important leaders in the push for improved ICT use within governmental departments resigned, and there are severe disagreements between the political and administrative levels of the Department of Internal Affairs and the leadership of the ICT Assessment Bureau, which was established in 2015 to coordinate ICT projects and contain cost overruns.
-Citation: